Snowbreak: Containment Zone Tier List

 SupportB+

-Fundamentally still a decently designed kit with undertuned numbers, in her current state she’s simply stuck always being one tier behind her 5* variant.
+Fundamentally still a decently designed kit with undertuned numbers, in her current state she’s simply stuck always being worse than her 5* variants.

 Not meaningfully dependent on manifests, but you will get at least manifest 1 on her no matter what, as the game provides many free Wednesday shards through career missions.
-Not reliant on a specific weapon, but Work-in-Progress is free and really your only good on-element option, so you might as well stick to that.
-Atrium Frontline and Homecoming both work before Manifest 3, though note that the former is only available through the premium battlepass.
+She’s also not reliant on a specific weapon, but Work-in-Progress is free and really your only good on-element option, so you might as well stick to that.
+But realistically you’ll mostly be using her in a supportive role, so take your pick from the support SMGs the game has to offer.

 All of Wednesday’s neuronics are meaningful upgrades, though neuronics that refresh drone duration can be hard to effectively use given the lack of a clear indicator on their remaining duration.